-The student-faculty ratio at Texas A&M University--Corpus Christi is 21:1, and the school has 22.1 percent of its classes with fewer than 20 students.
-The most popular majors at Texas A&M University--Corpus Christi include: Multi-/Interdisciplinary Studies, Other; Registered Nursing/Registered Nurse; Biomedical Sciences, General; Psychology, General; and Kinesiology and Exercise Science.
-The average freshman retention rate, an indicator of student satisfaction, is 61.2 percent.
+The student-faculty ratio at Texas A&M University--Corpus Christi is 21:1, and the school has 16.4 percent of its classes with fewer than 20 students.
+The most popular majors at Texas A&M University--Corpus Christi include: Registered Nursing/Registered Nurse; Multi-/Interdisciplinary Studies, Other; Kinesiology and Exercise Science; Criminal Justice/Safety Studies; and Psychology, General.
+The average freshman retention rate, an indicator of student satisfaction, is 62.3 percent.

-Texas A&M University--Corpus Christi has a total undergraduate enrollment of 8,275, with a gender distribution of 40.3 percent male students and 59.7 percent female students.
+Texas A&M University--Corpus Christi has a total undergraduate enrollment of 8,740, with a gender distribution of 40.8 percent male students and 59.2 percent female students.
+At this school, 15 percent of the students live in college-owned, -operated, or -affiliated housing and 85 percent of students live off campus.
 Texas A&M University--Corpus Christi is part of the NCAA I athletic conference.

 |Student gender distribution|